 The roadway has a bitumen seal and is visually defined by an informal avenue of planted mixed Ironbarks (Eucalyptus spp.).
 A continuous low post and rail fence and bollards restrict traffic movement, at least along this road corridor.
 The eastern portion currently acts as a car park overflow area further impacting on the park's landscape setting and character.
 The roadway also creates a division within the park's open spaces.
 The combined infrastructure requires ongoing maintenance.

-This issue requires further investigation as emergency vehicles may need access at times.
+Emergency vehicles may need access at times.
 Buses also use the roadway.

 Options include liaison with traffic authorities and emergency services with a view to closing the road to through traffic (i.e. no public access) or narrowing of the roadway, installation of speed humps and speed limits (10 kph) to reduce speed.
 These measures are effective in other similar parks (e.g. Governor Phillip Park, Palm Beach).
 These modifications could be monitored for a period of time inviting feed-back from the community.

-PHOTO 11: Tebbutt Street car parking area - significant trees are impacted by vehicle damage and soil compaction (18/10/2011).
+impacted by vehicle damage and soil compaction (18/10/2011).

-PHOTO 12: Windsor Bowling Club car parking area - poorly defined parking spaces and broken bitumen (18/10/2011).
+PHOTO 12: George Street car parking area - poorly defined parking spaces and broken bitumen (18/10/2011).